anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 # Pitch about your project

 zkCell is an Instant Payment Network with Protocol-Native ID.
-It not only scales layer1 upon the circulation of both MINA and Custom Tokens, but also allows you to build a globally verifiable onchain ID through provably aggregating mainstream blockchains' accounts and web2's PII.
+It not only scales layer1 upon the circulation of both MINA and Custom Tokens, but also allows you to build **A globally verifiable onchainID** through provably aggregating *mainstream blockchains' accounts and web2's PII*.
 And you could manage asset directly by onchainID.

 Besides, zkCell provides **a passwordless && mnemonic-free account solution** based on FIDO Webauthn protocol. **No need again to care about wallet-plugin installations, password/mnemonics backup and long address**.